 Like any sibling relationship, ours has certainly had its ups and downs.
 Many of those jams have admittedly been my fault (I guess).

 Though we grew up in the same homes, our childhoods often felt poles apart.
-I was born in India, where mom and dad were already well off as pediatricians.
-Then we lived in Saudi, where mom and dad continued to financially strive, though freedom was quite the gamble.
+I was born in India, where mom and dad were already successful.
+Then we lived in Saudi, where mom and dad continued to be financially well-off, though the loss of freedom wasn't worth it.
 But they were always around.
 Piles of my baby photos are boxed up in our parents' closet.
 We have only a few of you.

 Last night was your Commencement, not to be confused with your department graduation, where we'll get to scream at the top of our lungs at the mere sound of your name.
 (We're still pretty confused about all this).
 But last night was a much bigger deal than you let on and one day, I hope you look back and recognize that.

 Before you left the hotel to join friends for the pre-ceremonial procession, you asked me, "Did you ever feel...celebratory on Commencement Day?"